ese3500/final-project-timesink/README.md

 - Project shall be contained within a 3D printed shell waterproofed by sealant
 - Project shall use servo motor as trapdoor to dispense soap
 - Project shall have photoresistor-LED pair for hand detection
-- Project shall contain ultrasonic sensor for motion detection
+- Project shall contain IR sensor for motion detection
 - Project shall contain photoresistor that detects surrounding brightness
 - Project shall contain bright LED light that can light up room
 - Project shall contain LCD that is wired to an ATmega328PB microcontroller